Liu Bei: Role in the Cao–Yuan conflict (199–201)

 By 199, Cao Cao enjoyed a strong political advantage over his rivals because he had Emperor Xian and the Han central government firmly under his control.
 During this time, Liu Bei participated in a conspiracy with Dong Cheng, Colonel of the Chang River Encampment Zhong Ji (種輯), General Wu Zilan (吳子蘭) and General Wang Zifu (王子服) to assassinate Cao Cao, after Dong Cheng had received a secret edict from within the Emperor Xian's clothing and girdle to kill Cao Cao.
-Around this time, Cao Cao said brusquely to Liu Bei: "Currently among the heroes of the empire, there is only you and I. The ilk of Benchu are not worth counting.”
+Around this time, Cao Cao said brusquely to Liu Bei: "Currently among the heroes of the empire, there is only you and I. The ilk of Benchu (Note: Yuan Shao's courtesy name) are not worth counting.”
 At this moment, Liu Bei was taking a bite and from the shock dropped his chopstick and spoon.
 He excused himself on account of a clap of thunder and told Cao Cao: "When the wise said, “If there is a sudden clap of thunder and a fierce wind, I must change my countenance” it was truly with reason.
 The awesomeness of a single clap can cause this!"

 However, at the same time, Liu Bei was anxious to leave Xuchang and be free of Cao Cao's control.
 Thus, upon hearing news that Yuan Shu was on his way to join Yuan Shao after his defeat, Liu Bei requested permission from Cao Cao to lead an army to stop Yuan Shu.
 Cao Cao agreed and sent Liu Bei and Zhu Ling to lead an army to block Yuan Shu, who couldn't pass through them and was forced to retreat back to his base in Shouchun and died there later that year.
 While Zhu Ling returned to Xu, Liu Bei remained in command of the army and led them to attack and seize control of Xu Province after murdering Che Zhou (車冑), the provincial governor appointed by Cao Cao.
 Liu Bei then moved to Xiaopei while leaving Guan Yu in charge of Xu Province's capital, Xiapi.

 According to the Wu Li (吳歷) written by Hu Chong, Cao Cao sent loyal men acting as spy to his commanders during entertainments then on some pretext have them killed.
 Liu Bei often close his gates and concentrate his time to gardening.
 While Cao Cao would send someone to keep an eye on him.
 After the spy left, Liu Bei told Guan Yu and Zhang Fei: "How could I become a gardener?
 Cao Cao is really suspicious.
 We cannot stay with him."
 At night, he opened the rear gate and along with his followers left on light horseback.
 All the clothing he previously received was sealed and left behind.
 Then he headed for Xiaopei to raise his army.